 You may think that anger is a way to earn respect.
 The truth is that the negative impact on those around you can destroy your relationships and interfere with success.

 Managing your temper is not about denial or suppression of anger.
 It is learning how to express it in better ways.
-Here are some useful links to learn techniques to manage your anger:

 The way we deal with and express anger can be a result of what we learned as a child.
 For example, if you grew up in a house where it was common to throw things and scream, then you’re likely to believe that is normal.
 If you grew up in a house where feelings were not discussed, then you may find it hard to express your feelings.
 With a little effort, these patterns can be undone.